 The 88th Legislature convened in general session on January 10, 2023 and adjourned on May 29, 2023.
 At the conclusion of the regular session, the Governor called an immediate special session of the 88th Texas Legislature, which began on May 29, 2023 and ended on June 27, 2023.
 At the conclusion of the first special session, the Governor called a second special session, which began on June 27, 2023 and adjourned sine die on July 13, 2023.
 During the second special session, the Governor placed just two items on the agenda, including legislation: (1) "to cut property-tax rates solely by reducing the school district maximum compressed tax rate in order to provide lasting property-tax relief for Texas taxpayers" and (2) "to put Texas on a pathway to eliminating school district maintenance and operations property taxes."
 During this time, the Legislature passed Senate Bill 2 ("SB 2"), which includes provisions that: (a) reduce the maximum M&O tax compression rate by \$0.107 (causing Maximum Compressed Rates (defined herein) for the 2023/24 school year to range from \$0.6880 to \$0.6192), (b) increase the school district mandatory homestead exemption from \$40,000 to \$100,000 (subject to State-wide voter approval of a related constitutional amendment), (c) prohibit a school district that had a general optional homestead exemption in tax year 2022 from repealing or reducing the optional exemption until tax year 2028, and (d) limit the appraised value of a non-homestead property valued at \$5 million or less to the lesser of (1) the market value of the property or (2) the market value of all new improvements to the property, plus 120% of the appraised value of the property for the preceding tax year.
 SB 2 also makes provision for State aid funding to pay for the loss in school district M&O and I&S tax revenue (i.e., "hold harmless").
 The hold harmless for the I&S tax revenue applies to (1) certain eligible bonds that are outstanding as of the effective date of SB 2, and (2) bonds that have been voter-approved but not yet issued as of the effective date of SB 2.
-The provisions set forth in (b) and (d) above will be submitted to voters of the State on November 7, 2023, and the effectiveness of the provisions described in (a)-(d) are conditioned upon passage of relevant constitutional amendments to be voted upon at such election.
-The Governor has signed SB 2 into law.
+The Governor signed SB 2 into law on, but the provisions set forth in (a) through (d) above will be subject to voters of the State approving relevant constitutional amendments at an election to be held on November 7, 2023 in order to take effect.
 After each special session, the Texas Governor may call one or more additional special sessions, each of which may last no longer than 30 days.
 During each special session, the Texas Legislature may enact laws that materially change current law as it relates to the funding and operation of public schools, including those impacting the District and its finances.